DoctorMcKay/sentry-bot-documentation/src/commands.md

 This command has subcommands:

 - **/role add**
     - Adds a role to a specified member
 - **/role remove**
     - Removes a role from a specified member

+By default, this command will reply publicly.

 ### Valid Roles